ProjectPythia/pythia-foundations/_sources/foundations/jupyter.md

 To run a Jupyter session, you will need to install some necessary packages into your Conda environment.

-Install `miniconda` by following the [instructions for your machine](https://docs.conda.io/en/latest/miniconda.html).
+Install `miniforge` by following the [instructions for your machine](https://github.com/conda-forge/miniforge).

 [Learn more about Conda here](conda.md)